mlir-school/mlir-list/README.md

 Aside from the dialect registration, you can have most of the bindings for free.
 But if you have created new types or attributes, you will need to add [CAPI](https://mlir.llvm.org/docs/CAPI/#extensions-for-dialect-attributes-and-types) and [Python](https://mlir.llvm.org/docs/Bindings/Python/#attributes-and-types-2) bindings by yourself.

 For this last exercise, feel free to explore the CAPI under `include/ListProject-c/` and `lib/CAPI/`.
-The extensions for Python ar under `python/`, which contains Nanobind code in C++ and Python code under `python/mlir_listproject/`
+The extensions for Python ar under `python/`, which contains Nanobind code in C++ and Python code under `python/mlir_listproject/`.

+Follow the errors to understand how to create bindings for the `list.list<>` type.

-*Note: Don't forget to remove the TODO once you have finished the exercise ;)*
+*Note: Don't forget to remove the TODO and REMOVE_ME ;)*

+### Beyond

+This project is derived from the standalone example in `llvm-project/mlir/examples/standalone/`.
+Feel free to reuse and adapt this code or the standalone example to create your own dialect.